-Role of the Koji Lid
+Role of the Koji Tray

 Koji making takes place in a hot and humid specialized room called Kojimuro, which takes 48 to 56 hours.
-However, due to the nature of the room, various parts like the center and corners, front and back, whether it's close to the ceiling or near the tatami floor, can have different temperature and humidity.
+However, due to the nature of the room, various parts like the center and corners, front and back, whether it's close to the ceiling or near the tatami floor, can have different temperatures and humidity.

-Advantages of koji lid method: ● Compared to machine-made koji (manufactured by automatically controlling the heat generation of koji), the finish of koji is much better.
-Even in sake breweries, when it comes to sake that are in junmai or ginjo classification, most of the breweries are made using this lid method.
-After all, there are some aspects in the world of brewing that are not yet understood by the power of science or machinery.
+● Compared to machine-made koji (manufactured by automatically controlling the heat generation of koji), the finish of koji is much better.
+Even in sake breweries, when it comes to sake in junmai or ginjo classification, most of the breweries are made using this lid method.
+After all, there are some aspects of brewing that are not yet understood by the power of science or machinery.